andyzg/andyzg/README.md

 ### Hi there 👋

 I'm Andy.
-I work as a passionate design engineer on Windsurf and Codeium!
+I work as a passionate design engineer on Windsurf!

 Previously, I built a website builder for an acquired YC startup as the only engineer/designer, was a PM for Uber, designed for Quora, was an early engineer at Figma and studied software engineering at University of Waterloo.